In a Nutshell:

 This is a relatively strong component of our Osaki Pro Soho review, and to the design team’s credit, they didn’t cut corners here.

-Let’s start with the fact that this chair features a J-Track design, which is a significant upgrade from the S-Track the original model sported.
+Let’s start with the fact that this chair features a J-Track design, a significant upgrade from the original model sported S-Track.

 Osaki 4D Pro Soho beige variant and an illustration of its J-track and heated massage rollers

-The J-Track is functionally similar to the L-Track in that it allows the quad rollers on this chair to travel under the seat and massage your glutes and the backs of your thighs, but the angle is different and allows for a better body stretch and improved twist routines.
+The J-Track is functionally similar to the L-Track in that it allows the quad rollers on this chair to travel under the seat and massage your glutes and the backs of your thighs.
+Still, the angle is different and allows for a better body stretch and improved twist routines.

 It’s also a “4D” massage chair, which means that not only do the rollers move along the X-, Y-, and Z-axis, making the chair capable of a good deep tissue massage (the first therapeutic benefit you’ll find on offer here), but it also boasts a 4D mode, which varies both the speed and intensity of the rollers depending on where they are on your body at the time.